w3c/wai-website/pages/about/update.md

 To learn about contributing to W3C WAI accessibility work generally, **see [[Participating in WAI]](/about/participating/)**.

-We are particulary seeking volunteer contributors for:
+We are particularly seeking volunteer contributors for:
-* @@.
+* @@ description of skills and task...
 Contact [name] at [name]@w3.org
+* @@ description of skills and task...
+Contact [name] at [name]@w3.org
+* Reviewing draft translations in **Arabic, Czech, Indonesian, Simplified Chinese, or Turkish**.
+Contact [group-wai-translations@w3.org](mailto:group-wai-translations@w3.org)

-* Translations: If you might want to volunteer to contribute to translations, please see [Translating WAI resources](/about/translating/).
-You can send questions via e-mail to [group-wai-translations@w3.org](mailto:group-wai-translations@w3.org) We are currently seeking translators in all languages and reviewers for draft translations in **Arabic, Czech, Indonesian, Simplified Chinese, and Turkish**.
+Translations: If you might want to volunteer to contribute to translations, please see [Translating WAI resources](/about/translating/).
+You can email questions to [group-wai-translations@w3.org](mailto:group-wai-translations@w3.org) We are currently seeking translators in all languages. <!-- and reviewers for draft translations in Arabic, Czech, Indonesian, Simplified Chinese, and Turkish. -->

 <!-- Links to each Working Group's "How to Participate" page are in the [Participating in Working Groups section](/about/participating/#WGs).
 If you are interested in a Task Force, see participation information for the parent Working Group. -->